 I am very fortunate to have my father who gave me the opportunity to live a Hopi life and still supported my education.
-My mother, Nuvawaysi, died when I was 5 years old; therefore my paternal grandmother, Qöyamö, helped my father, Honqötö, raise me.
+My mother, Nuvawaysi, died when I was 5 years old.
+Therefore my paternal grandmother, Qöyamö, helped my father, Honqötö, raise me.
 Qöyamö did not speak much English so we spoke Hopi at home.
 Keams Canyon is where the Hopi Agency, BIA is located.
 My father was employed by the BIA Roads Department, so we lived in government housing.
 My weekends were spent at the village doing chores and visiting with my maternal grandparents.
 The chores were hauling water from nearby springs or simply draining water from barrels.
-I brought wood and coal indoors; this was for heating and cooking.
-Occasionally I would bring wood to the piki house and to the bread ovens, that's if a ceremony was coming up.
+I brought wood and coal indoors for heating and cooking.
+Occasionally I would bring wood to the piiki house and to the bread ovens--that's if a ceremony was coming up.
 I helped with preparing Hopi foods and I also worked the corn and bean fields with my father.

 I was told that upon entrance into the next world I would be asked in Hopi my name and if I do not speak the language, then I will not join my family and others who are speakers of the language.
 I will be directed to go on another path.
 According to Terrance Honventewa who is now deceased, one of the requirements for entering that new world, as revealed in the Life Plan itself, will be knowledge of the Hopi language.
 “You never forget your Hopi heritage.”
 Even though you are far removed physically from the Hopi reservation, there is always that spirit that is with you.
 If you are traveling far and wide in this country, the songs that you have learned throughout your lifetime, starting from a young man, a young lady – those songs will forever be with you.
 Learning them is the oral tradition.
 Nobody ever writes down the songs they’ve composed.

-Hopi may be the language of the heart, the language from which Hopi find spiritual renewal, but English is the language of the land in which we live.
+Hopi may be the language of the heart and the language from which Hopi find spiritual renewal, but English is the language of the time in which we live.
 Not learning Hopi is, in effect, an unwitting way of giving the white man power over Hopi lives.
 One must learn the white man’s ways not to become more like the white man, but rather to be able to pick what is best from them and discard what might be harmful to the Hopi way of life.
 If we use things the right way then we can preserve it, this world.
-The Hopi way of life is prayer and communication with the creator is Hopi.
-Culture is the way of life provided to us by the creator.
+The Hopi way of life is prayer and communication with the creator.
+Our Hopi culture is the way of life provided to us by the creator.
 Prophecy is the guidance.

 The Hopi language is more than just a method of communicating on a day-to-day basis.
-Although Hopi ancestors left their clan markings and other symbols all over the ancient homelands during their migrations, the Hopi legends, prophecies and the language itself have been passed down from generation to generation orally, relying entirely on the language of Hopi forefathers to give it color and excitement and depth.
+Our Hopi ancestors left their clan markings and other symbols all over the ancient homelands during their migrations.
+The Hopi legends, prophecies and the language itself have been passed down from generation to generation orally, relying entirely on the language of Hopi forefathers to give it color and excitement and depth.
 Our language is everything.
 It connects us to our ancestors.